 Managing Sciatica with Osteopathy - The possibilities

-Sciatica is one of the most common conditions, that people encounter today.
+Sciatica and sciatic pain is one of the most common conditions, that people encounter today, it can cause severe pain.
 About 40-60% of people are affected by Sciatica during their life period and is very frequent as age advances.
-Stop fighting sciatica silently, seek our help and find quick relief for pain!!!
+Stop fighting sciatica silently, seek our help and find quick relief for sciatic pain!!!

 Sciatic nerve course: originates in the spine.
 Runs from the back of the pelvis, through the buttocks, down the legs, and ending at the feet.